RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### Conflicts

-Never start a namespace with a conflicting name, such as `System`, `Microsoft`, or other well-known names.
+Never start a namespace with a conflicting name, e.g. `System`, `Microsoft`, or other well-known names.

 Correct: